Spongy Moths

 During an outbreak, the density of spongy moth caterpillars can be so high that many host trees are heavily or even completely defoliated.
 The abundance of large, hairy caterpillars and the resulting rain of frass (fecal pellets) from infested trees is unpleasant and can be distressing, especially for people who have not experienced a spongy moth outbreak before.

-To read more about Spongy Moths in our area, CLICK HERE to visit Penn State Extension or CLICK HERE to visit The Pennsylvania Department of Conservation & Natural Resources.
+CLICK HERE to visit Penn State Extension or CLICK HERE to visit The Pennsylvania Department of Conservation & Natural Resources.

 Control of Spongy Moths in Patton Township